 Installed Building Products (IBP)

-Installed Building Products is intriguing.
-Its superior revenue growth and returns on capital show it can achieve fast and profitable expansion.― StockStory Analyst Team
+Installed Building Products is interesting.
+Its elite revenue growth and returns on capital demonstrate it can grow rapidly and profitably.
+StockStory Analyst Team

 2. Summary